-We will do this by prioritising investment not just on the basis of value for money, but for its contribution towards achieving net-zero, as well as wider sustainability and environmental goals.
+We will work towards decarbonisation by prioritising investment not just on the basis of value for money, but for its contribution towards net zero, as well as wider sustainability and environmental goals.

 England's Economic Heartland chairs the decarbonisation group of England's seven sub-national transport bodies.